Presentations & Talks

 What You Don't Know CAN Hurt You and Your Patients: The Role of Implicit Bias in Birth and Breastfeeding Support

 Every day, every interaction we have is colored by the inherent and implicit biases that we each carry.
 We see the world through lenses that are tinted by our own lived experiences, the experiences of those who are dear to us, information we have been exposed to, and systems that we live within.
 No one is immune.
 Learn how you can both identify and dismantle your subconscious impressions and beliefs about your patient base to better provide empathic and impactful care.

-How Did I Miss That?
-Breast Assessment in Non-White Skin Tones
+Normalize Brown BreastsTM: A Primer for Breast Assessment in Non-White Skin Tones

 Is a red spot always a key indicator of mastitis?
 What about the deep purple trademark of vasospasm?
 How does eczema present on non-white skin?
 Performing a standard breast assessment may cause clinicians to overlook or misidentify key indicators of maladies in patients that are not fair-skinned.
 Learn how you can improve your assessments and familiarize yourself with other ways to identify common conditions in patient populations that were not featured in your textbooks.

 Approaching Care When You’re Barely There: Reimagining Empathy When You’ve Got Nothing Left to Give